 HIST 200, Reading and Writing in History, is required.
 Students are encouraged to take History 200 as early as possible in order to facilitate their historical analytical skills particularly for use in upper level courses.

-The major also requires at least six upper-level courses (300- or 400-level), two of which must be a section of 490 (Advanced Special Topics) and a section HIST 495 (Research Seminars where students work on research projects).
+The major also requires at least six upper-level courses (300- or 400-level), at least two of which must be taken at the 400-level.

 Students are required to take at least two courses in Latin American, African, Asian and/or Native American History.
 At least one of the two courses must be an upper-level course.